Windshield Replacement & Auto Glass Repair – Alexandria, VA

 One of the best ways of ensuring a reliable and long-lasting seal on the lower perimeter of a windshield replacement is completed by removing the cowl, the large plastic housing at the bottom of the windshield.
 Removing the cowl allows a tech to set the glass directly on top of the new adhesive bead (like the factory), not diagonally.

 But because removing and re-installing the cowl can add time to a replacement, this step is unfortunately skipped by many installers.
 In fact, many installers only remove the cowl if the replacement absolutely requires it.
 Leaving the cowl on is not a best practice and should always be avoided.

 If the cowl is left on, a tech will try to ‘stuff/sneak’ the windshield under the cowl and over the adhesive bead, within a tight opening.
-In almost all cases, the windshield is coming into contact with the adhesive in an angle, which can easily smear the adhesive.
-This makes for a poor seal and increases the chances of wind noises and water leaks from the bottom seal.
+In almost all cases, the windshield is coming into contact with the adhesive at an angle, which can easily smear the adhesive.
+This can make for a poor seal and can increase the chances of wind noises and water leaks from the bottom seal.

 On-site Auto Glass Replacement to Alexandria, VA

 If you’re located in Alexandria, VA, we can complete your replacement at the convenience of your home or office, at no additional charge.
 There are many advantages to on-site service including convenience, time and safety.